forcedotcom/salesforcedx-vscode-slds/README.md

  - Code completion
  - Context awareness

+If you are interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.

 ## Prerequisites
 Before you set up the SLDS Validator, make sure that you have these essentials:
  - Java.
 [These instructions](https://developer.salesforce.com/tools/vscode/en/getting-started/java-setup) will guide you how.